Gains from trade: Dynamics

 The proof does not state that no involvement is the best economic outcome.
 Rather, a large economy might be able to set taxes and subsidies to its benefit at the expense of other economies.
 Later results of Kemp and others showed that in an Arrow-Debreu world with a system of lump-sum compensatory mechanisms, corresponding to a customs union for a given subset set of countries (described by free trade among a group of economies and a common set of tariffs), there is a common set of world tariffs such that no country would be worse off than in the smaller customs union.
 The suggestion is that if a customs union has advantages for an economy, there is a worldwide customs union that is at least as good for each country in the world.

-Measurement

-Classical economists maintain that there are two methods to measure the gains from trade: 1) international trade increases national income which helps us to get low priced imports; 2) gains are measured in terms of trade.
-To measure the gains from the trade, comparison of a country's cost of production with a foreign country's cost of production for the same product is required.
-However, it is very difficult to acquire the knowledge of cost of production and cost of imports in a domestic country.
-Therefore, terms of trade method is preferable to measure the gains from trade.

-Factors affecting gains

-There are several factors which determine the gains from international trade: